 Respect for the rights of third persons covers the fact that you can't use means that have no substantial purpose to obtain evidence that violates the legal rights of a third person.
 You must notify the sender immediately if you receive writing from a client represented by a different lawyer.

-There are a few different roles that a lawyer has.
+A lawyer has a few different roles.
 As an advisor, a lawyer is responsible for using their judgment and offering legal advice to their client.
 As an evaluator, a lawyer can evaluate a situation to help clients get something they need.
-If the lawyer knows that the evaluation will adversely affect the client beforehand, the lawyer cannot provide an evaluation unless the client consents.
-As a third-party neutral, a lawyer may work with two or more individuals to help settle a matter as a mediator or arbitrator.
+If a lawyer knows that an evaluation will adversely affect the client beforehand, the lawyer cannot provide an evaluation unless the client consents.
+As a third-party neutral, a lawyer may work with 2 or more individuals to help settle a matter as a mediator or arbitrator.

 The safekeeping of funds, as dictated in Rule 1.5 of the ABA, states that if a client gives you money, you must keep that money in a separate account from your own.
 You cannot use a client's money like yours or your firm's.
 You are not allowed to borrow and replenish client funds.
 You may deposit money into your account to cover bank charges.
 You can also hold property for your client as long as it's identified as such and adequately safeguarded.

-This section is one to four questions long, or between 2% and 8% of the test.
-Subtopics include establishing and maintaining client trust accounts, safekeeping funds and other clients, other property of third persons, and disputed claims.
+Subtopics include establishing and maintaining client trust accounts, safekeeping funds and other property of clients and third persons, and disputed claims.

-For this section, lawyers can advertise their services using any media and include basic information like addresses, the types of services they provide, and the prices they charge.
+As discussed in Rule 7.2 of the ABA, lawyers can advertise their services using any media and include basic information such as addresses, types of provided services, and their prices.
 Lawyers cannot pay referral fees unless it's for advertising, the usual charges of a legal service plan, as part of a reciprocal referral arrangement, or to give nominal gifts as an expression of gratitude.
 You cannot directly solicit a potential client to represent them for financial gain.
 Any communications about a lawyer or their services can't be misleading or false.

-This section is two to five questions long, or between 4% and 10% of the test.
-Subtopics include advertising and other public communications about legal services, solicitation - direct contact with prospective clients, group legal services, referrals, and communication regarding fields of practice and specialization.
+Subtopics include advertising and other public communications about legal services, as well as solicitation — direct contact with prospective clients, group legal services, referrals, and communications regarding fields of practice and specialization.

-Rules 6.1 and 7.6 of the ABA, state a lawyer's duties to the public and to the legal system.
-A lawyer has a professional responsibility to provide free services to those that can't afford a lawyer.
-A lawyer should aspire to provide 50 hours of pro bono work per year; however, this is only aspirational and not mandatory.
+Rules 6.1 and 7.6 of the ABA state a lawyer's duties to the public and the legal system.
+A lawyer has a professional responsibility to provide free services to those who can't afford a lawyer.
+A lawyer should aspire to provide 50 hours of pro bono work per year, but this is aspirational and not mandatory.

 A lawyer can serve in a legal services organization as an officer, director, or member as long as it doesn't conflict with the best interest of your clients or your firm.
 A lawyer cannot make a statement that is known to be false about a judge or other public officer.

-As detailed in the Model Code of Judicial Conduct, a judge is expected to conduct themselves by a code of conduct.
-A judge is expected to be independent and impartial while avoiding impropriety.
-A judge should conduct extrajudicial and personal activities to minimize a conflict of interest.
-A judge should not get involved with political or campaign activity inconsistent with their independence and impartiality.
+As detailed in the Model Code of Judicial Conduct, judges are expected to conduct themselves according to a code of conduct.
+They are expected to be independent and impartial while avoiding impropriety.
+Judges should conduct extrajudicial and personal activities to minimize a conflict of interest.
+They should not get involved with political or campaign activity inconsistent with their independence and impartiality.

-This section is one to four questions long, or between 2% and 8% of the test.
-Subtopics include maintaining the independence and impartiality of the judiciary, performing the duties of judicial office impartially, competently, and diligently, ex parte communications, disqualification, and extrajudicial activities.
+Subtopics include maintaining the judiciary's independence and impartiality, performing the duties of judicial office impartially, competently, and diligently, ex parte communications, disqualification, and extrajudicial activities.

 Frequently Asked Questions (FAQs)